dynamicwebpaige/keras-tutorial/README.md

 * What is Keras, and why is it delightful?

 ### HOUR 2: GETTING STARTED WITH FEEDFORWARD NEURAL NETWORKS
-* Building a neural network in `numpy`, from nuts to bolts
+* Building a feedforward neural network by hand, and with `numpy`
-* Incorporating back propagation
+* Incorporating back propagation by hand and with `numpy`
-* Interpolating values for hidden nodes
+* Interpolating values for hidden nodes and building intuition

 ### HOUR 3: GETTING STARTED WITH KERAS
 * Specifying the model (`Sequential()`, `.add()`-ing layers)